fernandoescolar/crappy-api/README.md

 This endpoint will release the specified number of kilobytes of memory that was previously allocated using the `GET memory/{kilobytes}` endpoint.

+### GET deadlock

+**Warning: This endpoint cause a deadlock, which may make the application or system unresponsive.
+Use with caution.**

+This endpoint will cause the application to enter a deadlock state.

+### GET stackoverflow

+**Warning: This endpoint can cause a stack overflow, which may make the application or system unresponsive.
+Use with caution.**

+This endpoint will cause a stack overflow error to occur.

 ## Usage

 To use the Crappy API, clone the repository and run the API using the dotnet command.